 An IUD is a small, t-shaped piece of plastic that keeps you from getting pregnant.

 A doctor or nurse puts the IUD in the uterus, which is inside a woman’s body above the vagina.
 IUD stands for “Intrauterine Device,” which means it is inside the uterus.

 How long does it last?

 The ParaGard lasts for 10 years.
 The Mirena and Kyleena last for 5 years.
 Both can be taken out by a doctor or nurse at any time.

 Once a doctor or nurse puts in the IUD, you don't have to do anything!
 You are protected from pregnancy until you choose to have it removed, or up to 5 years with the Mirena or Kyleena and 10 years with the Paragard.

 The IUD works really, really well.
 It is one of the best forms of birth control that exists.
 If 100 women use the IUD, on average less than 1 will become pregnant within a year.

 What types of IUDs does A Step Ahead Foundation provide?

-Our health centers have two types of IUDs available: The Liletta, which lasts for 4 years, Mirena or Kyleena, which lasts for 5 years, and the ParaGard, which lasts for 10 years.
-The ParaGard has no hormones.
-The Liletta, Mirena, Kyleena have some hormones, which can make periods lighter for some women.
+Our health centers have two types of IUDs available: The Liletta (which lasts for 6 years), Skyla (3 years), Mirena or Kyleena (5 years), and the Paragard (10 years).
+The Paragard has no hormones.
+The Liletta, Skyla, Mirena, Kyleena have hormones, which can make periods lighter for some women.